Phabrico/Phabrico/README.md

 ## PhrictionToPDF
 allows you to convert a Phriction document (or including all the documents under this Phriction document) into a single PDF file.

+## PhrictionValidator
+verifies if all links to documents or files in a Phriction document (or including all documents under this Phriction document) are valid.

 # User manual
 See https://phabrico.github.io/Phabrico/